-As was written, the reactor must be tripped before the fuel cladding temperature reaches the safety analysis limit and this should be demonstrated in the SAR.
+As was written, the reactor must be tripped before the fuel cladding temperature reaches the safety analysis limit, which should be demonstrated in the SAR.
 The Reactor Protection System, RPS, provides this safety function.
 The RPS automatically initiates a rapid reactor shutdown (scram) by inserting control rods to preserve the integrity of the fuel cladding and reactor coolant pressure boundary.

 Over-pressure relief system and safety valves system

 In this case, automatic spray valves regulate the pressurizer spray to provide overpressure control.
-If this system is not sufficient, there is an over-pressure relief system.
-In the event that pressurizer pressure exceeds a certain maximum, there is a relief valve called the pilot-operated relief valve (PORV) on top of the pressurizer which opens to allow steam from the steam bubble to leave the pressurizer in order to reduce the pressure in the pressurizer, thus leads to reduction of pressure in the whole system.
+If this system is not sufficient, there is an overpressure relief system.
+If pressurizer pressure exceeds a certain maximum, there is a relief valve called the pilot-operated relief valve (PORV) on top of the pressurizer, which opens to allow steam from the steam bubble to leave the pressurizer to reduce the pressure in the pressurizer, thus leads to reduction of pressure in the whole system.

-The pressurizer is equipped also with a safety valves system (“safety system”), which are also routed to the relief tank.
-The pressurizer safety valves are spring loaded and self-actuating, with back pressure compensation.
-The safety valves system is used for emergency pressure reduction during emergency conditions.
+The pressurizer is also equipped with a safety valve system (“safety system”), which is also routed to the relief tank.
+The pressurizer safety valves are spring-loaded and self-actuating, with back pressure compensation.
+The safety valve system is used for emergency pressure reduction during emergency conditions.

 Example: Steam Line Break Event

-The steam line break event, SLB, is defined as a partial or full steam line rupture, which may occur either inside or outside the containment.
-The limiting size for a break (typically located outside the containment) is rupture of the main steam header (if relevant) up to its full size break.
+The steam line break event, SLB, is defined as a partial or full steam line rupture, which may occur inside or outside the containment.
+The limiting size for a break (typically located outside the containment) is the rupture of the main steam header (if relevant) up to its full-size break.

-The steam release resulting from a rupture of a main steam pipe will cause an increase in steam flow which decreases with time as the steam pressure decreases.
+The steam release resulting from a rupture of the main steam pipe will cause an increase in steam flow which decreases with time as the steam pressure decreases.
 This causes the saturation temperature in the steam generators to fall rapidly.
-As a result of falling saturation temperature in the steam generators the moderator temperature will rapidly decrease.
+As a result of falling saturation temperature in the steam generators, the moderator temperature will rapidly decrease.
 The rapid moderator temperature drop causes a positive reactivity insertion.
-The amount of reactivity inserted depends also on the magnitude of the MTC and therefore it must be limited.
-Typical values for lower limit is MTC = -80 pcm/°C, but it is a plant specific value limited in technical specifications.
+The amount of reactivity inserted also depends on the magnitude of the MTC; therefore, it must be limited.
+The typical value for a lower limit is MTC = -80 pcm/°C, but it is a plant-specific value limited by technical specifications.
 This positive reactivity addition may cause criticality of the core even with all rods inserted.

 Key Safety Systems